unnatural-worlds/uwapi/_sources/bots/setup.rst.txt

 Furthermore, it contains convenient wrappers for Python and C# for easy start.

 .. important::
    Do *not* use Flatpak or Snap for Steam on Linux.

 Steam Appid Txt
 ---------------

 .. important::
    Copy ``steam_appid.txt`` into the ``bin`` folder.

 The file ``steam_appid.txt`` tells Steam that this is developer copy of the game.
 It allows running multiple processes of the game simultaneously, and to start the programs directly from outside the Steam.
-This allows you to retain full control over your bot program - it makes it possible to develop and debug it from inside your IDE.
+This allows you to start and debug your bot program from inside your IDE.
 You may also start the game client, game server, built-in AI, or any other associated programs from your terminal.
 You will find the ``steam_appid.txt`` in the uwapi repository.
 Copy it into the ``bin`` folder, next to the game executable.

 It is recommended to remove the ``steam_appid.txt`` when you are done with your AI/bot program.
-The file may cause corruptions when the game is updated.
+Presence of the file may cause a corruption when the game is updated.

 Game Install Path
 -----------------

 .. important::
    If you installed Unnatural World in non-default location, define environment variable ``UNNATURAL_ROOT`` to the directory containing the library.

 .. tab-set::
    :sync-group: platform